-The use of technology in schools sometimes involves a double-edged contradiction, well-articulated by people like George Couros, Scott McLeod, Mary Jeanne Farris and Eric Scheninger, to mention just a few crusading EdTech advocates I respect.
+The use of technology in schools sometimes involves a double-edged contradiction.
 When we claim that our desire in schools is to see deep learning, not just technology use, we can unwittingly provide teachers with the opportunity to ignore what is best for students.
 The logic goes something like this for some well-intentioned (and often highly talented) teachers:

-When I hear the excuses listed above, my temptation is occasionally to think in terms of the advice that Don Wettrick’s father, a retired school superintendent, offered him as relayed in Pure Genius: Building a Culture of Innovation: “‘Don, I don’t care if you teach for the next twenty years; just don’t teach one year twenty times.’
+Excuses like these bring to mind the advice that Don Wettrick’s father, a retired school superintendent, offered him, as relayed in Pure Genius: Building a Culture of Innovation: “‘Don, I don’t care if you teach for the next twenty years; just don’t teach one year twenty times.’
 In other words, you can teach for twenty years; just don’t do the same thing for twenty years.”

 - Appropriate technology use is an essential component of optimal learning environments.

 - Technology creates new teaching and learning opportunities that improve student understanding.
-It contributes to an environment in which teaching and learning are learner-centered, collaborative, engaging.
+It contributes to an environment in which teaching and learning are learner-centred, collaborative, engaging.

 - Technology provides the means for equitable learning opportunities.
 Technology allows teachers to meet the diverse learning needs of students by adapting to individual goals and learning styles.

-- Teacher-student relationships are more vital than technology use
+- Teacher-student relationships are more vital than isolated technology use

-- Technology in the hands of a poor teacher is not going to improve learning
+- Technology directed by a mediocre teacher is not going to improve learning

-- We need to balance student screen time with a focus on health and mindfulness
+- We must balance student screen time with a focus on health and mindfulness

 - Successful technology integration does not mean that the computers are always “on”